mosaicml/composer/composer/algorithms/augmix/README.md

 It then applies these augmentations sequentially with randomly sampled intensity.
 This is repeated `width` times in parallel to create `width` different augmented images.
 The augmented images are then combined via a random convex combination to yield a single augmented image, which is in turn combined via a random convex combination sampled from a Beta(`alpha`, `alpha`) distribution with the original image.
+Training in this fashion regularizes the network and can improve generalization performance.

 | ![AugMix](https://storage.googleapis.com/docs.mosaicml.com/images/methods/aug_mix.png) |
 |:--: